ixanza/Equanimity/README.md

 ### Reshade

 If you plan to use the default ENB included with this folder, [Click here for a tutorial on installing Reshade and the needed shaders from it](Reshade%20Installation%20Steps/ReshadeInstallationSteps.md).
-This isn't required but it makes a huge difference
+This isn't required but it makes a huge difference.

 ### Copy Game Folder Files